Ayi Kwei Armah: Publications

 Beginning his career as a writer in the 1960s, Armah published poems and short stories in the Ghanaian magazine Okyeame, and in Harper's Magazine, The Atlantic Monthly, and New African.
 His first novel, The Beautyful Ones Are Not Yet Born, was published in 1968, and tells the story of a nameless man who struggles to reconcile himself with the reality of post-independence Ghana.
+The novel has been widely discussed in Ghanaian and international media for its critical portrayal of post-independence disillusionment.

 In Fragments (1970), the protagonist, Baako, is a "been-to" – a man who has been to the United States and received his education there.
 Back in Ghana he is regarded with superstitious awe as a link to the Western lifestyle.
 Baako's grandmother Naana, a blind-seer, stands in living contact with the ancestors.
 Under the strain of the unfulfilled expectations Baako finally breaks.
 As in his first novel, Armah contrasts the two worlds of materialism and moral values, corruption and dreams, two worlds of integrity and social pressure.

 Why Are We So Blest?
 (1972) was set largely in an American university, and focused on a student, Modin Dofu, who has dropped out of Harvard.
 Disillusioned Modin is torn between independence and Western values.
 He meets a Portuguese black African named Solo, who has already suffered a mental breakdown, and a white American girl, Aimée Reitsch.
 Solo, the rejected writer, keeps a diary, which is the substance of the novel.
 Aimée's frigidity and devotion to the revolution leads finally to destruction, when Modin is killed in the desert by OAS revolutionaries.